aquasecurity/postee/docs/blueprints/swit-integration.md

-# Configure your SWIT App
+# Configure your SWIT action

 At first, you need to get Swit incoming webhook.
 The documentation is [here](https://help.swit.io/swit-store/webhook).